 ps -ef | grep redis

-Now, while you are testing everything is working and operational, it’s a good idea to connect to your Redis service and then perform a ping test.
+While testing, everything is working and operational, connecting to your Redis service is good, and performing a ping test.

 To perform the test, enter the following command:

 Once connected, your terminal will display (127.0.0.1:6379).
 Now ping the Redis service as follows:

 Type the following to exit the Redis instance:

 Congratulations, you have installed Redis on your system and verified it is operational.

 Redis can be configured in a few ways.
 The most notable action of why people use Redis is for caching purposes.
 To do this, you need to open the “/etc/redis/redis.conf” file using nano editor.

 Now, add the following to the end of the file.
 Note that you can change the memory value to whatever you like or, more importantly, optimal for your web application and server hardware.